Laura W. Dozal

 Data Science: Private Datasets and Code

-Here I worked with university data to tackle questions that support decision making.
+Here I worked with private university data to tackle questions that support internal decision making.
 I used predictive modeling, statistics, Machine Learning, Data Mining, and other data analysis techniques to collect, explore, and extract insights from structured and unstructured data.
 Topics include revenue, retention/attrition, and student sentiment and experience.

 Sentiment Analysis: Student Course Survey Comments